openshift/cluster-health-analyzer/docs/design.md

 # Purpose

-The goal of the health analyzer is to augment the underlying signal about the OpenShift cluster health (alerts) and provide additional information to better understand the impact on the overall health and relations between different parts of the signal.
+The goal of the Cluster Health Analyzer is to augment the underlying signal about the OpenShift cluster health (alerts) and provide additional information to better understand the impact on the overall health and the relationships between different parts of the signal.

 The feature it provides are:
-- component mapping:  provides opinionated mapping between underlying alerts and higher level components and ranking of the components.
+- **component mapping**:  provides opinionated mapping between underlying alerts and higher level components and ranking of the components.
-- incident detection: mapping the incoming alerts into a higher-level concept: an incident.
+- **incident detection**: maps the incoming alerts to a higher level concept: an incident.
-The purpose of the incidents to group together alerts that relate to the same underlying issue.
+The purpose of incidents is to group alerts that are related to the same underlying issue.

 # Architecture

-At the core of the Cluster health analyzer is Prometheus as a time-series database.
-It's used to read underlying observability data, as well as expose the analyzer results for the user.
+The Cluster Health Analyzer uses Prometheus as a time-series database, to read the underlying observability data and present the analysis to the user.

 ```mermaid
 C4Container